Soil Water Laboratory

 - Depth to groundwater level

 Centre of Excellence for Advanced Groundwater Research

 The ‘Centre of Excellence for Advanced Groundwater Research (CEAGR)’ at the Division possesses state–of-the-art hardware and software computational facilities.
-The Centre comprises two units:
+The Centre comprises of two units:

 - Numerical Groundwater Modelling Unit, and